kailashv/php_mysql_lb/README.md

 * Docker compose
 * Nginx as load balancer.

+## Components :
+* Dockerfile : Dockerfile for configuration of php application, MySQL and Nginx with all of its dependencies.
+* Dcoker-compose.yml : Used to start multiple contaienrs at a time with one simple command.
+* Folders : Containing all application files and configuration files.

 ## Deployment :
 * The php application is deployed over Docker Container.
 * A Docker Image is created with all of its packages and dependencies.